MatthewYurdin/First-Date/README.md

 # First-Date.js
-This is my Toolbox for Data Analysis of the everyday, nothing-too-weird variety.
-It's Vanilla JavaScript only, but depends on Basic.js, which handles logs, names, and list operators, and Rumpf.js, which exports datasets formatted for R and Python.
+This is my Toolbox for Exploratory Data Analysis.
+It handles rectangular datasets in various formats.
+Results are printed to the console or added as SVG images to the host html file.
+Datasets can be exported in easy-to-read formats for R and Python.

 ## Quick Start